OpenNebula/docs/source/management_and_operations/host_cluster_management/numa.rst

           0 1024M    0        0        0
    ...

-Note that in this case the previous VM has been pinned to 4 CPUS (0,4,1,5) and it is using 512 pages of 2M.
-You can verified that the VM is actually running in this resources through libvirt:
+Note that in this case the previous VM has been pinned to four CPUS (0,4,1,5) and it is using 512 pages of 2M.
+You can verify that the VM is actually running in this resource through libvirt:

 .. code::